 Cards' Murray on playing in NFL, MLB at same time: 'I could do it'

 Arizona Cardinals quarterback Kyler Murray still has aspirations to play baseball.
-Murray, in fact, would like to play professional football and baseball at the same time -- just now right now.
+Murray, in fact, would like to play professional football and baseball at the same time -- just not right now.

 "I think I could," the 22-year-old Murray told the Arizona Republic of being a two-sport star.
 "Athletically, I think, yeah, I could do it.
 I've been playing both my whole life.
 I would love to add that to the resume."
 Murray's current resume likely would support his claim.